 Divorce Judgment Appeals:

 Either or both spouses can appeal a trial court judge’s decision to a higher (“appellate” or “appeals”) court, but it is unusual for an appeals court to overturn a judge’s decision in a divorce case.
-This is why you need a highly competent Divorce Appeals Lawyer, well-versed in divorce law, handling your case.
+This is why you need a highly competent Divorce Trial Lawyer, well-versed in divorce law, handling your case and winning at the Superior Court level..

 Also, remember that settlement agreements usually cannot be appealed if both spouses agreed to the terms of the settlement.
 So, if you and your former spouse reached a settlement agreement on issues such as property division and appropriate child support payments, and that settlement agreement is approved and finalized by the judge, you are most likely stuck with the terms of that agreement.
 You may be able to ask the court to modify any judgment arising from the settlement agreement.